The capital's centre of gravity

 Trend

-Berlin''s classic district of Mitte offers exclusively good to very good residential locations; the district is home to the most expensive and exclusive residential and business addresses in the city.
-The average rent and purchase price levels are aimed at a solvent international target group.
-Future price dynamics will be linked not only to increasing internationalisation but also to improvements in the quality of life.
-One example is Torstrasse, where a fundamental redesign in the coming years will reduce traffic and make the adjacent neighbourhoods more attractive.
+Classic Berlin-Mitte offers exclusively good to very good residential locations; the district is home to the most expensive and exclusive residential and business addresses in the city.
+The average rent and purchase price levels are aimed at an international target group.
+Additional price dynamics are arising from the improvement in the quality of life.
+The neighbourhoods are becoming increasingly attractive and do not shy away from comparison with New York, London, Paris or Madrid.
+One example is Torstrasse, where a fundamental redesign in the coming years will reduce traffic and make the neighbouring quarters more attractive.
 Traffic lanes will give way to bicycle paths, public transport will be prioritised and outdoor gastronomy will be further strengthened.
-Whether Scheunenviertel, Linienstraße, Ackerstraße or Brunnen- and Torstraße, the locations in Mitte will remain international top standard and are among the best investment spots in the German capital.
-In terms of price, properties in Mitte will in future compete with spots in international metropolises rather than Berlin-wide.
+Whether Scheunenviertel, Linienstraße, Ackerstraße or Brunnen- and Torstraße, the locations and quarters in Berlin-Mitte remain international gold standard and are among the best investment spots in the German capital.
+Exclusivity is guaranteed,

-It is virtually unbelievable that 12 years ago apartment buildings in Berlin-Mitte were still being offered at an average price of around 1,050 EUR/m².
-Particularly in the border regions to Kreuzberg, Prenzlauer Berg, Wedding and Friedrichshain, investors were not very confident in 2006 what the future would bring.
-A mistake, as it turns out today.
-Since the end of the 1990s, prices have remained at a low level; only in 2011 they began to rise continuously.
-The development initially covered the classic quarters of the city centre, but then gradually expanded, driven by the increasing new construction activity, to the neighbourhood boundaries of Kreuzberg, Wedding and Friedrichshain.
-Even today and despite high purchase prices, all central locations still offer excellent potential for future value increase.
+Difficult to believe that 12 years ago apartment buildings in Berlin-Mitte were still being offered at an average price per square metre of around 1,050 euros.
+Especially in the areas bordering Kreuzberg, Prenzlauer Berg, Wedding and Friedrichshain, investors in 2006 were not very confident about what the future would bring.
+A mistake in thinking, as it turns out.
+Since the end of the 1990s, prices held at a low level; only in 2011 did they begin to rise steadily.
+The development initially gripped the classic neighbourhoods of the city centre, and then gradually spread to the neighbourhood boundaries to Kreuzberg, Wedding and Friedrichshain, driven by increasing new construction activity.
+All locations in Mitte still offer excellent appreciation potential for apartment buildings today, despite high cost prices.
+Both purely residential buildings and residential and commercial buildings are interesting.
+In 2023, only 7 apartment buildings had been sold in Mitte by mid-year.

 Do you want to exploit the full potential of your apartment block in Mitte?
 Our references are convincing.